 The bands themselves have fixed frequencies.
-They're separated into 1/3 octave increments, starting at 20 Hz and going up to 20 kHz.
+They're separated into 1/3 octave increments, starting at 20 Hz and increasing to 20 kHz.
 When using an analog GEQ, each band has a Q-value (quality factor, aka resonance) of about four relatively narrow notches.

 When cutting frequencies, start small.
 You don't need to kill a full band over a small bit of feedback.
-Most GEQs have a dynamic range of $\pm 15$ dB, which is a pretty drastic cut.
+Most GEQs have a dynamic range of ± 15 dB, which is a pretty drastic cut.
 Start with something small, like a 2-3 dB cut, and slowly increase if needed.

-It's unusual to add frequencies via GEQ, but if you need to boost a specific range, it's better to do it with small boosts across multiple bands.
-Don't push 80 Hz up to 12 dB - that's just going to create a new feedback problem.
+Adding frequencies via GEQ is unusual, but if you need to boost a specific range, it's better to do it with small boosts across multiple bands.
+Don't push 80 Hz up to $12\,dB-that$'s just going to create a new feedback problem.
 You're better off making small boosts at 63 Hz, 80 Hz and 100 Hz.